sebastianheuer/phpunit-logo/README.md

 During the PHPUnit Code Sprint in Hamburg we came up with the task of finding a (new) logo for PHPUnit.
 This repository holds ideas, sketches and suggestions for now.

+## Licensing

+Please note that all rights on the final logo will have to be given to Sebastian Bergmann.
+See more details on the license discussions in [issue #6](../../issues/6)

 ## General approach

 - it should be flat